tdsmith/brew-evolution/003-install-bottles-of-arbitrary-versions.md

 Store the formula used to build the bottle inside the bottle.
 It would be necessary to remove the `bottle` section or the `sha256` lines, as it wouldn't be possible to store the `sha256` of the bottle inside the bottle, lest the universe implode.

 ## Detailed design
-When installing a keg from source, store the formula inside the keg in a file named `NAME/VERSION/.bottle/NAME.rb`.
+When installing a keg from source, store the names of the dependencies and the versions used to build the keg inside `INSTALL_RECEIPT.json`.
 When building a bottle from that keg, store the formula used to build the keg inside the bottle in a file named `NAME/VERSION/.bottle/NAME.rb` after removing the bottle block or `sha256` lines.

 ## Alternatives considered
 1. Store the git SHA1 of the revision of the formula used to build the bottle in the bottle so that the formula can be later extracted with `git show`.